-Pathology training program coordinators are invited to join us for a Pathology Training Committee-hosted discussion with your peers at other pathology programs.
+Anatomic and Clinical Pathology training program coordinators are invited to join us for a Pathology Training Committee-hosted discussion of topics pertinent to resident training.
+Invitations and the agenda will be distributed prior to the event.

 Beyond CGM: The Future of Interstitial Fluid Analysis